-3.2.7 CalVET Net Tows - California Cooperative Oceanic Fisheries Investigation (CalCOFI) Vertical Egg Tow (CalVET) collects microzooplankton and free-floating copepod eggs.
+3.2.6 CalVET Net Tows - California Cooperative Oceanic Fisheries Investigation (CalCOFI) Vertical Egg Tow (CalVET) collects microzooplankton and free-floating copepod eggs.
 These net tows will be conducted by themselves or in conjunction with Conductivity, Temperature, and Depth (CTD) profiler and Niskin water bottle casts.
 Scientists will require the assistance of the ship's survey technician for deploying and recovering the CalVET net.
-The CalVET is clamped to the 0.322", 2-layer, 3-conductor oceanographic wire on the starboard Markey oceanographic winch.
+The CalVET is clamped to the 0.322", 2-layer, 3-conductor oceanographic wire on the oceanographic winch.
 A "book clamp" is placed on the wire where the cod-ends hang to keep the net taut.
 When used with a Sea-Bird Electronic SBE 19 SEACAT, the SEACAT is placed below the cod-ends.
+The Seacat deck unit shall be on and good data must be being collected before the net is deployed.